-Structure #12 under Structure #5 Structure #13 under Structure #8 excavation, so a reverse procedure is employed here.
+Structure #12 under Structure #5 Structure #13 under Structure #8

 Also theoretically possible and anticipated are two additional Core III structures under Structures #9 and #10.
 The same unit complex brought out on the summit of Core I and Core II, with the tandem arrangement of inter-connected buildings (Structures #4 and #5, #9 and #10) is expected to occur when all of Core III is exposed.